-Specifically, under the Labor Law, if an employee lodges a criminal report/complaint against the employer to the authorities regarding criminal actions allegedly committed by the employer, the employer is prohibited from terminating the employee for that reason.
+Specifically, under Article 153(1)(h) of the Labour Law, if an employee lodges a criminal report/complaint against the employer to the authorities regarding criminal actions allegedly committed by the employer, the employer is prohibited from terminating the employee for that reason.

-15. In the event of financial difficulties, can an employer lawfully terminate an employee's contract of employment and offer re-engagement on new less favourable terms?
+16. In the event of financial difficulties, can an employer lawfully terminate an employee's contract of employment and offer re-engagement on new less favourable terms?

-In the event of financial difficulties, if the employer

-needs to perform business efficiency due to experiencing losses, or to prevent losses, the employer may terminate its employees for reasons of business efficiency.
+In the event of financial difficulties, if the employer needs to perform business efficiency due to (i) experiencing losses, or to (ii) prevent losses, the employer may terminate its employees for reasons of business efficiency.
 For efficiency due to the employer experiencing losses, the employer must be able to prove the losses via internal or external financial audit reports.
 As for efficiency to prevent losses, the employer must be able to prove that there is potential for reduced productivity or profit that will impact the employer's operations.
 In this employment termination, the employees will be entitled to receive severance package.

-There is no provision under Indonesian labor law and regulations prohibiting the employer from rehiring the employees.
+There is no provision under Indonesian labour law and regulations prohibiting the employer from rehiring the employees with different terms, as both are separate employment agreements.

-Alternatively, the employer and the employee may mutually agree on lower wages or less favourable terms by making and entering into an amendment of employment agreement.
-To implement this approach, however, the employee's consent is crucial.
+Alternatively, the employer and the employee may mutually agree on lower wages or less favourable terms by making and entering into an amendment of the existing employment agreement.
+To implement this approach, however, the employee's consent is crucial because the Indonesian labour law explicitly states that changes of an employment agreement are prohibited unless mutually agreed upon by both parties.

-16. What, if any, risks are associated with the use of artificial intelligence in an employer's recruitment or termination decisions?
-Have any court or tribunal claims been brought regarding an employer's use of AI or automated decision-making in the termination process?
+17. What, if any, risks are associated with the use of artificial intelligence in an employer's recruitment or termination decisions?
+Have any court or tribunal claims been brought regarding an employer's use of AI or automated decisionmaking in the termination process?